 This need to personalize the digital user experience, that is, to dynamize the content, has been quickly imposed on marketing managers.
 As early as 2016, in a study by Demand Metric, 80% of respondents recognized the efficiency gain of so-called “personalized” content.
 At the same time, 59% also conceded that they did not have the solutions or the resources to provide such content on a large scale…

-Good news: it is the vocation of Digital eXperience Management (DXM) solutions to ensure the contextual adaptation of content – a dynamic rendering that meets 3 challenges.
+Good news: it is the vocation of Media Delivery and Digital Experience features to ensure the contextual adaptation of content - a dynamic rendering that meets 3 challenges.